clearcodewizards/ruby-silver/README.md

 Hello World!
 ```
 ### Reserved words
+Since Ruby is case sensitive you can almost use anything for naming except these exact words.
 | Reserved | Words |  |  | |
 | --- | --- | --- | --- | --- |
 | BEGIN	| do | next	| then | END |